HSTWISP/IRAC_photometry/README.md

      to the IDs in the HST and IRAC catalogs.
 - RESAMPLED IRAC IMAGES: IRAC resampled "sci" and "rms" images are created.
 Their names are (for par 68, channel 1):
       "WISPS68_ch1_mosaic.resamp_bck_sub.fits" and "WISPS68_ch1_unc.resamp.fits"
-     These images have teh following characteristics:
+     These images have the following characteristics:
        1) Same pixel size as HST J and/or H images.
        2) Pixel orientation identical to HST J and/or H images.
        3) Same total size as J and/or H images.